 Once you’ve reached a full 10 cm dilation, it’ll be time to get Baby on out of there!
 Pushing can be tough, so it’s important to follow your healthcare provider’s instructions to the best of your ability, like slowing down when advised to, or timing your pushes along with your contractions.
-It can take a few hours to push Baby out, particularly if this is your first delivery or you had an epidural, but sooner or later you’ll see his head, and the rest will follow!
+It can take a few hours to push Baby out, particularly if this is your first delivery or you had an epidural, but sooner or later you’ll see her head, and the rest will follow!

 Delivering the placenta

 Once Baby is born, you’ll still need to deliver the placenta, also known as the afterbirth (get it?).
 This usually only takes a few minutes, and its exit may be accompanied by a bit of blood.
 Once you’ve cleared the placenta, if you deliver at a hospital, your healthcare provider will evaluate you to make sure that all is well, and determine what, if any, stitches, medications, or other procedures you’ll need.